eclipse-theia/theia/README.md

 ## Getting Started
 Here you can find guides and examples for common scenarios to adopt Theia:
-- [Get an overview about how to get started](https://theia-ide.org/#gettingstarted) on the Theia website
+- [Get an overview of how to get started](https://theia-ide.org/#gettingstarted) on the Theia website
 - [Develop a Theia application - your own IDE/Tool](https://www.theia-ide.org/doc/Composing_Applications.html)
 - [Learn about Theia's extension mechanisms](https://theia-ide.org/docs/extensions/)
 - [Develop a VS Code like extension](https://theia-ide.org/docs/authoring_vscode_extensions/)